Kashif-E/Custom-Design-System-Compose-Mutiplatform/README.md

 # ComposeApp

-ComposeApp is a Kotlin-based project that leverages Jetpack Compose for building modern, native UI.
+ComposeApp is a Kotlin-based project that leverages Jetpack/Multiplatform Compose for building modern, native UI.
 This project includes a custom Material theme with extended color palettes, typography, and spacing.

 ## Table of Contents